octofhir/maki/CONTRIBUTING.md

-# Contributing to FSH Lint
+# Contributing to maki

-Thank you for your interest in contributing to FSH Lint!
+Thank you for your interest in contributing to maki!
 This document provides guidelines and instructions for contributing.

+maki is a high-performance toolchain for FHIR Shorthand (FSH) that provides linting, formatting, building, and language server capabilities.

 ## Code of Conduct